 - • Some viruses

-Frequently asked questions: How do you install a UV water system?
+Frequently asked questions: How do you install a UV water purifier?
 What are the loose beads in a UV lamp?
-Do I need a UV water system for municipal water?
+Do I need UV disinfection for municipal water?

-Visit our blog for the full list of FAQs about UV systems and answers to these questions.
+Visit our blog for the full list of FAQs about UV water purifiers and answers to these questions.

 UV vs RO